odsod/language-based-security-report/report.md

 Languages that that do enforce types of deserialized data to be explicitly speciﬁed can be argued to be more secure, since our exploit in question would not have been possible.
-Recall that class NamedRouteCollection depended on the invariant that it must never handle untrusted data.
+Recall that the class `NamedRouteCollection` depended on the invariant that it must never handle untrusted data.
 By not specifying the type of the deserialized data, this invariant was broken.

 It is however a fact that this type of deserialization provides a level of convenience and language-based expressiveness to the programmer that is not